-Restrict construction access to roads and construction sites; encourage car pooling of workers; restrict construction activity to limits of development activity envelopes; strictly prohibit firearms and domestic dogs on construction sites.
-Prohibit use of the Red Hawk trail system (or portions of the trail system) during critical periods when wildlife will be impacted All hay stored in the Project, or any lot therein, shall be stored in secured areas.
+Restrict construction access to roads and construction sites; encourage car pooling of workers, restrict construction activity to limits of development activity envelopes; strictly prohibit firearms and domestic dogs on construction sites.
+Prohibit use of the Red Hawk trail system (or portions of the trail system) during critical periods when wildlife will be impacted

+All hay stored in the Project, or any lot therein, shall be stored in secured areas.

-WHAT TO THE WAR Long Range Program
+G. Long Range Program

-OBJECTIVE #10 1.
+OBJECTIVE #10

-Establish provisions for continuation of monitoring. and evaluate and recommend modifications to management plan relative to reducing disturbance to wildlife due to overall human activities.
+Establish provisions for continuation of monitoring, and evaluate and recommend modifications to management plan relative to reducing disturbance to wildlife due to overall human activities.

-Planned Action a.
+a.
+Planned Action